 This site came about after what was, at the time, the largest ever single breach of customer accounts — Adobe.
 I often did post-breach analysis of user credentials and kept finding the same accounts exposed over and over again, often with the same passwords which then put the victims at further risk of their other accounts being compromised.

-The FAQs page goes into a lot more detail, but all the data on this site comes from publicly leaked "breaches" or in other words, personal account data that has been illegally accessed then released into the public domain.
-HIBP aggregates it and makes it readily searchable.
+The FAQs page goes into a lot more detail, but all the data on this site comes from "breaches" where data is exposed to persons that should not have been able to view it.

 This site serves two primary purposes for me: firstly, it obviously provides a service to the public.
 Data breaches are rampant and many people don't appreciate the scale or frequency with which they occur.
 By aggregating the data here I hope that it not only helps victims learn of compromises of their accounts, but also highlights the severity of the risks of online attacks on today's internet.